NTI-Gymnasieingenjor/frisorhemsida/documentation.md

     - Type `pip install selenium`

-    - To use type "from selenium import ..."
+    - To use, type "from selenium import ..."

     - See code comments for more information regarding the use of Selenium